marcus-k/vscode-idl/CONTRIBUTING.md

     vsce package
     ```

     When package is executed, the `vsce:prepublish` script in the main `package.json` file is automatically called.
 This script will build the typescript and execute unit tests.
-Once finished, all of the items in the repository aare collected and made into a `.vsix` file.
+Once finished, all of the items in the repository are collected and made into a `.vsix` file.
 You can then test this out locally and, once you verify it works correctly, then you can go to the next step.

 3. Document changes in **CHANGELOG.md**